-GameFi is a portmanteau of decentralized gaming and finance that represents a confluence of cryptocurrencies, non-fungible tokens (NFTs) and the play-to-earn (P2E) gaming model.
+GameFi is a portmanteau of decentralized gaming and finance, and GameFi platforms represent a confluence of cryptocurrencies, non-fungible tokens (NFTs) and the play-to-earn (P2E) gaming model.
 The convergence of gaming and DeFi manifests in two ways:

 - Decentralized games having elements of DeFi.